CIRS-Girona/Thematic2.5D/README.md

 ### 3. Inference

-This step involves using a trained model to detect potential UXOs in a new, unseen image.
+This step involves using a trained model to detect objects in a new, unseen image.

 **Input:**